kkartas/APILinker/paper/paper.md

 - `Scheduler`: interval/cron-based orchestration for unattended execution using a lightweight background thread model.
 - `PluginManager`: discovery and registration of user-defined transformers and connectors to support domain-specific semantics without modifying the core.

-Error management is centralized via category-aware exceptions and recovery strategies (e.g., exponential backoff, DLQ handoff), enabling consistent observability and post-hoc analytics across connectors.
+Error management is centralized via category-aware exceptions and recovery strategies (e.g., exponential backoff [@Nygard2018], DLQ handoff [@Hohpe2003]), enabling consistent observability and post-hoc analytics across connectors.
 The system offers both a Python API and a CLI; configurations are expressed in YAML/JSON and may reference environment variables to externalize secrets.

 Figure 1 depicts the system architecture, emphasising the separation between transport (connectors), schema transformation (mapping/transformers), authentication control, orchestration (scheduler), and observability (logging/analytics).
 This separation permits independent evolution of components and narrow interfaces that are straightforward to reason about, test, and document.